Tun Sri Lanang: Legacy

 Some of Tun Sri Lanang's descendants ruled as the Uleebalang of Samalanga until 1949, when Indonesia was formed in the same year.
 Many of his descendants were fervent nationalists including the female warrior Pocut Meuligo, Teuku Muhammad Daud, Teuku Abdul Hamid Azwar and Teuku Hamzah Bendehara.
 Some of his descendants carry the "Bedahara" suffix to their names indicating their ancestry.

 His legacy is not only the rewriting and compiling of the magnum opus "Sejarah Melayu" but also includes the strongly Islamic flavor of Samalanga.
-Samalanga is also known as "Kota Santri", or "Town of Medrassas" is the centre of Islamic propagation in Acheh until today.
-Samalanga was also among the last town to fall to the Dutch during the time of the last Sultan of Acheh, Sultan Muhammad Daud Shah and also one of his strongholds.
+Samalanga is also known as "Kota Santri", or "Town of Medrassas" is the centre of Islamic propagation in Aceh until today.
+Samalanga was also among the last town to fall to the Dutch during the time of the last Sultan of Aceh, Sultan Muhammad Daud Shah and also one of his strongholds.